 Spello is one of the most beautiful towns in Italy; ask anyone.
 As I mentioned, it is a fast train ride from Foligno and about (18.5 miles) or 30km south of Perugia, the capital of Umbria.

 The Beautiful Portas

 Spello has one of the best-preserved walls of Roman origin in Italy.
-Most of all, there are three entranceways into the historic center.
-From the train station, we entered Consolare which dates back from the 1st Century BC.
-This entry actually has three entrances to itself.
-It is easily recognized by the olive tree on top of the tower, symbol of the famous local product.
-Porta Venere is recognized with the Towers of Propezio on both sides, and was at one time, the main gateway to Spello.
+Most of all, there are three entranceways to the historic center.
+From the train station, we entered Consolare which dates back to the 1st Century BC.
+This entry actually has three entrances to it.
+It is easily recognized by the olive tree on top of the tower, a symbol of the famous local product.
+Porta Venere is recognized with the Towers of Propezio on both sides and was at one time, the main gateway to Spello.
 The name comes from a bust of Venus found in the nearby temple of Fidelia.
-Also, when going through this porta, you will see the remains of a Roman amphitheater dating from the 1st-Century AD.
-The last entryway is Urbica which is part of the ancient city wall has a small watchtower on one side.
+Also, when going through this porta, you will see the remains of a Roman amphitheater dating from the 1st Century AD.
+The last entryway is Urbica which is part of the ancient city wall and has a small watchtower on one side.

 Good thing I have a digital camera because I took almost 130 photos of doors and probably just as much of the streets in Spello.
 This town is a photographer’s dream.
 If you have ever seen a photo of Spello, it probably depicted an alley, street, or flower-covered balcony as it is known as the Capital of Flowers.

 Every year, the Infiorata del Corpus Domini is held in June (the 9th Sunday after Easter).
 People come from all over Italy to see the medieval streets transformed into spectacular works of art with carpets of flowers.
 These flower petals create designs and “paintings” of sacred art.